-In November the media, along with The Wild Hunt, reported that The Charity Commission for Wales and England declined the The Pagan Federation’s request for charity status in the UK.
-Upon hearing the unfortunate news, I worked with my fellow Covenant of the Goddess Board members to offer support, “across the pond,” to those diligently working to achieve that coveted status.
-As a result, I had the pleasure of corresponding with the president of The Pagan Federation, Chris Crowley.
+In November the media, along with The Wild Hunt, reported that the Charity Commission for Wales and England declined the the Pagan Federation’s request for charity status in the U.K. Upon hearing the unfortunate news, I worked with my fellow Covenant of the Goddess board members to offer support, “across the pond,” to those diligently working to achieve that coveted status.
+As a result, I had the pleasure of corresponding with the president of the Pagan Federation, Chris Crowley.
 Our brief exchange gave me a much better understanding of the situation and I present my findings to you.

 “The commission is not satisfied that The Pagan Federation is established for exclusively charitable purposes.”

 To reach a decision, the Commission brought in senior level advisors to evaluate The Pagan Federation’s application.
 Under the Charities Act of 2006, all religious organizations must, like any other, prove to be a benefit to the general public or, as they say “advancing religion for public benefit.”
 Previously most religious organizations were exempt from these criteria.

 It is not enough that an organization does something in the name of religion in order for it to be a charity advancing religion.
 It has to be shown that the aim of the organization is to advance the religion in a way that is for the public benefit, and not to further some other, non-charitable, aim.
 (The Advancement of Religion for Public Benefit, section C4)